Folklorama: History

 The 50th edition of the Folklorama festival was in 2019.
 There were 22 pavilions in the first week including: African, Argentina "Tango", Budapest-Hungaria, Caribbean, Celtic Ireland, Chile, Egyptian, El Salvador, Ethiopian, First Nations, German, Greek, India, Israel "Shalom Square", Korean, España-Spain, Portugal, Scandinavian, Serbian/Beograd, Slovenija, Ukraine "Spirt of the Ukraine", and the United Kingdom.
 There were 23 pavilions in the second week, including: Africa/Caribbean, Brazilian, Canadien-Français, Chilean, Chinese, Croatian "Zagreb", Hungary-Pannonia, Irish, Italian, Japanese, Métis, Mexican, Scotland, Philippines "Pearl of the Orient", Portuguese "Casa do Minho", Polish, Punjab, Romanian, Russian, Serbian "Kolo", South Sudanese, Tamil, and Ukraine-Kyiv.

 Folklorama was cancelled in 2020 and 2021 due to the COVID-19 pandemic, but resumed in 2022 with 24 pavilions and a 14% increase in attendance over 2019.
 In 2023, the number of pavilions offered increased to 40.
+The 52nd edition in 2023 drew 301,460 total admissions across 40 pavilions, driven by increased paid entries and over 23,000 free youth admissions.
+The festival sustained this momentum into 2024 with 39 active pavilions hosting roughly 300,000 guests from Winnipeg and around the globe, introducing new cultural representations like the Ghana Pavilion and maintaining its economic model of funneling all marketplace and food sales directly back into local ethno-cultural community groups.
+By its milestone 55th edition in August 2026, Folklorama reached 362,397 total visits across 45 pavilions, powered by a massive collective effort of 40,264 volunteer shifts and 972 staged performances.

 Program areas

 Throughout the year, Folklorama is sustained by its Ethno-Cultural Arts Division and programs: Folklorama at Home, Folklorama at School, Folklorama at Work, and Folklorama at Play.